-- Pivot Tables based on Dynamic range automatically gets updated when refreshed.
+- Pivot Tables based on Dynamic range automatically get updated when refreshed.

-- Using offset function in Defined names can be seen from Name Manager in the formula Tab.
+- Using the offset function in Defined names can be seen from the Name Manager in the formula Tab.

 This has been a guide to a Dynamic Tables in Excel.
 Here we discuss how to create a dynamic table in excel using TABLE and OFFSET Function along with practical examples and downloadable templates.
 You may learn more about excel from the following articles –